0xluc/0xluc/README.md

 ### Hi, I'm a junior fullstack developer, web3 enthusiast and a CTF player

-- 🔭 I’m currently working on an defi tranding bot
+- 🔭 I’m currently working on a defi tranding bot
 - 🌱 I’m currently learning Rust

 <br/>